William Least Heat-Moon: Biography

 William Trogdon was born in Kansas City, Missouri.
-The Trogdon family name comes from his Euro-American lineage, and the Heat-Moon name reflects his claimed Osage lineage.
-William's father, Ralph Grayston Trogdon, called himself "Heat-Moon," his elder half-brother from his mother's previous marriage was called by his stepfather "Little Heat-Moon," and he was called "Least Heat-Moon."
+William's father, Ralph Grayston Trogdon, was given the name "Chieftain Heat-Moon" by the Tribe of Mic-O-Say, an honor society of Scouting America; he was scoutmaster of a Boy Scout troop from 1936 to 1948.
+When William's elder half-brother from his mother's previous marriage was inducted into Mic-O-Say, he took the name "Little Heat-Moon" and William, wanting to continue the tradition, took the name "Least Heat-Moon."
+He cites Osage ancestry as reason for adopting the pen name "Little Heat-Moon" in later life, but none of the family has tribal citizenship and Trogdon does not consider himself "Indian."

 Trogdon, the son of an attorney, grew up in Missouri where he attended public schools.
 He attended the University of Missouri, earning a bachelor's degree in 1961, a masters in 1962, and a PhD in 1972 (all in English).
 He later went back and completed a bachelor's in photojournalism at MU in 1978.
 In 2011, he received an honorary degree from MU.
 Trogdon was a member of the Beta-Theta chapter of Tau Kappa Epsilon.
 He later served as a professor of English at the university.

 Trogdon resides in Boone County near the Missouri River.